Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Discussion

-\textbf{Collagen degradation causes myocardial softening in volume overload}.
-The developed microstructure-informed mechanical framework enables the linking of mass changes in individual myocardial constituents to both organ-scale geometrical changes, such as alterations in left ventricle dimensions and phenotype, and constitutive changes, reflected in myocardial tissue stiffness.
-The first objective is to discern which of these alterations are predominantly driven by myocyte or collagen G\&R (and to what extent), thereby isolating the respective roles of these processes in governing left ventricle adaptation in response to volume overload.
-When modeling collagen degradation alone, our numerical results indicate that a significant decrease in collagen mass alters myocardial tissue properties by inducing a softening in the strain-strain response during the progression of volume overload.
-The biaxial-tensile response evaluated at each G\&R week shows a progressive decrease in mechanical stiffness compared to the baseline in both fiber and sheet-normal direction, where collagen predominantly contributes to load bearing.
-As it follows a density-adaptation process, changes in collagen mass do not yield volumetric growth.
-Locally, this means that elastic stretches accumulate in the tissue without any compensatory inelastic deformation.
-At the organ level, the loss of load-bearing capacity promotes ventricular dilatation \citep{Corporan2018}.
-Similar results were obtained by \citep{Wang2016Image-drivenFibrosis}, which linked constitutive changes attributed to collagen mass to LV G\&R in myocardial infarction.
-Interestingly, their findings suggested that collagen fibrosis, i.e., an increase in collagen mass, impairs myocardial compliance and thus yields to diastolic dysfunction, confirming reported experimental results \citep{Conrad1995, Tanaka1986QuantitativeCardiomyopathy}.
-Notably, their image-based framework models fibrosis at the constitutive level by modifying the strain energy function through weighting parameters that directly represent variations in collagen fiber mass and thickness.
-These parameters remain constant over time and are identified to reproduce single–time-point ex vivo mechanical tests of infarcted tissue.
-By contrast, our G\&R framework inherently captures myocardial adaptation by allowing the strain-energy function to evolve in time through constituent partial densities.
-In doing so, it naturally captures the temporal dynamics of the G\&R processes, including their mutual influence on other constituents and on volumetric growth.
-In the context of cardiovascular tissue, a recent work by \citep{Sesa2025} developed an energy-based model for the evolution of collagen density and collagen reorientation in cardiovascular tissue during maturation, where strain energy functions depend explicitly on collagen fiber density.
-Similarly to our formulation, \citep{Sesa2025} coupled the constitutive description with volumetric growth through a stress-driven homeostatic surface approach.
-However, in their model only collagen density is set to change, and other constituent densities remain constant.
-Here, the individual changes in mass and volume of all constituents mutually influence their relative amounts in the tissue through partial mass densities, which results in the redistribution of load among the structural constituents.
+The developed G\&R framework enables relating mass changes in individual tissue constituents to both organ-scale geometrical changes, such as alterations in LV dimensions and phenotype, and tissue-scale constitutive changes, reflected by the shift in the tissue stress-strain curve.
+The first objective is to discern which of these alterations are predominantly driven by myocyte or collagen G\&R (and to what extent), thereby isolating the respective roles of these processes in governing LV adaptation in response to VO.
+Our numerical results indicate that collagen degradation alone alters myocardial tissue properties by inducing a softening in the stress-stretch response during the early (15-20 weeks) compensatory progression of VO-induced G\&R. As changes in collagen mass through DA do not yield volumetric growth, elastic stretches accumulate in the tissue without any compensatory inelastic deformation.
+At the organ level, reduced load-bearing capacity leads to ventricular dilatation during G\&R \citep{Corporan2018}.
+Similar results \citep{Wang2016Image-drivenFibrosis} were obtained for myocardial infarction and linked constitutive changes to collagen mass alteration.
+Interestingly, their findings suggested that collagen fibrosis, i.e., an increase in collagen mass, reduces myocardial compliance.
+The increase in stiffness prevents the LV from properly relaxing and filling, thereby promoting diastolic dysfunction \citep{Conrad1995, Tanaka1986QuantitativeCardiomyopathy}.
+Notably, their image-based framework models fibrosis by modifying the strain energy function through weighting factors that directly represent variations in collagen fiber mass and thickness.
+These weights, once identified, are kept fixed to reproduce single-time-point ex vivo mechanical tests of infarcted tissue.
+Fibrosis is thus modeled at a single time point (end-stage), rather than by tracking its evolution over time.
+Our G\&R framework represents myocardial adaptation by allowing the strain energy function to evolve in time through varying constituent partial densities and naturally captures the dynamics of G\&R processes.
+In the context of cardiovascular tissue, a recent work by \citep{Sesa2025} developed an energy-based model for the evolution of collagen density and reorientation during maturation, where strain energy functions depend explicitly on collagen density.
+Similarly to our formulation, they coupled the constitutive description with volumetric growth.
+Instead of prescribing the growth deformation gradient tensor, a stress-driven homeostatic surface approach was adopted.
+In their model, all constituent densities remain constant, while only collagen density is set to change, without capturing the mutual influence among constituents.
+In our study, individual constituent changes in mass and volume mutually affect their relative amounts in the tissue through partial mass densities, which results in the redistribution of load among structural constituents.